 If you wear the tape for more than a few days, it can start to loosen by itself.
 Here are a few tricks to get the tape off without damaging your skin.

 Kinesiology tape is highly beneficial for a variety of different injuries and pains.
 Although there are certain situations under which kinesiology tape can not be used.
 One of the main advantages of kinesiology tape is the better circulation of fluids in the body.
 There are moments, however, when stimulating fluid movement might be harmful.
 Don't place kinesiology tape on any broken or damaged surface of the skin.
 People with identified sensitive skin must conduct a "sensitive piece of skin check" for up to 24 hours before full applying.
-If skin irritation happens, remove tape straight away.
+If skin irritation or skin rush happens, remove tape straight away.

 Kinesio tape remains on the skin for several days.
 It is suggested to not wear kinesiology tape for more than five days.
 The amount of time it remains usually depends on the location where the tape is placed.
 For instance, when applied to a foot or knee or which is inherently a tough tape location, the tape will usually remain on for two or three days.
 The tape would last for longer for areas such as the back or shoulders.

-Kinesiology tape relieves pain by separating the skin from the underlying tissues.
+Like a tiger balm ointment, kinesiology tape relieves pain by separating the skin from the underlying tissues.
 Everybody has nerve sensors in their skin as well as in the dense layers of the muscles, fascia, and other surrounding tissues so that when kinesiology tapes are applied, these areas are compressed or decompressed, causing pain signals to be altered to the brain.

 There is NO variation in colors as they are solely cosmetic.
 The adhesive is just the same intensity and it doesn't matter what color you apply.
 The reason why specialists in the instructions use more than one color is that people can easily see whether there is more than one set of tapes.